Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Fontana, California Ranked
+Top Grease Trap Cleaning Companies in Fontana, California Ranked

 For any restaurant or food service business in Fontana, maintaining a clean and compliant grease trap or interceptor is a non-negotiable part of daily operations.
 These essential systems capture fats, oils, and grease (FOG) before they enter the public sewer, protecting the city's infrastructure from costly blockages and environmental damage.
 Strict local ordinances and state health codes mandate regular cleaning and detailed record-keeping, with significant penalties for non-compliance.
 Proactive, scheduled maintenance isn't just about following the law-it's a smart business practice that prevents disruptive emergencies, avoids hefty fines, and ensures your establishment runs smoothly.